 Owner-occupancy requirements

-To get a loan from Fannie Mae for a 2-4 unit home, you must live there.
-This is called the owner-occupancy rule.
+To obtain a loan from Fannie Mae for a 2-4 unit property, you must live in one of the units.
+This is known as the owner-occupancy rule.
 If you don't live in one of the units, it's seen as an investment property.

 Then, different rules apply to your mortgage.
 But if it's your home too, Fannie Mae sees less risk with the loan and offers better terms.